 Southampton City Art Gallery

 Right next to the SeaCity Museum, in the same Art Deco building, is Southampton City Art Gallery.
-The gallery is free to enter and is home to around 3,700 works of art from the Renaissance to the present day.
+The gallery is free to enter and is home to more than 5,000 works of art from the Renaissance to the present day.
 The impressive collection includes works by Turner, Monet and Sickert.
 There are gallery trails around the exhibitions and, if you book in advance, there are art activity sessions for children to take part in as well as talks, workshops and tours for all ages.

 Woodmill Outdoor Activity Centre

 There’s a range of outdoor activities on offer in the North of the city at Woodmill Outdoor Activity Centre.
 Activities include archery, climbing, canoeing and kayaking.
 Water activities take place either on a lake or on the River Itchen and there are conditions to suit all abilities.

 Isle of Wight

 You can take a ferry from Southampton across the Solent to the Isle of Wight.
 You can travel either as a pedestrian or with your vehicle.
 The journey takes less than an hour and there are many family-friendly things to do on the island.
 Highlights include the award-winning beaches, Queen Victoria’s Osborne House, and fossil hunting.

 Read more: Things to do in the Isle of Wight with kids